 Etchells has recently released a new book of short stories titled ‘Endland’ published by And Other Stories.
 He has also co-edited 'Seen from Here: Writing in Lockdown' which is a "collection of stories, flash fiction, poems, autofiction and conceptual writing gathered during the April and May Covid-19 lockdown, bringing together UK-based writers, poets, performance makers and artists."

-Etchells has recently been commissioned by Theater Spektakel, Zürich, CH to produce a new large scale installation titled 'The Show' and presented a new neon work for Lichtparcours 2020, Baunschweig, DE.
-He is currently exhibiting at Museum Kunstpalast, Düsseldorf, DE as part of 'Time for Outrage!' until 10 January 2021.
+Etchells has recently been commissioned by FestaDi Roma, Rome, IT and Theater Spektakel, Zürich, CH to produce new large scale installations and he presented a new neon work for Lichtparcours 2020, Baunschweig, DE.